BoA: 2008–2012: American expansion and return to Asia

 With her U.S. career struggling to gain traction, BoA returned to East Asia to release her seventh Japanese album, Identity (February 2010).
 Promoted by the singles "Bump Bump!" featuring Verbal from M-Flo and "Mamoritai: White Wishes" (December 2009), the album only charted at No. 4, selling 37,606 copies in its first week.
 With little promotion from her label, it ended her run of six consecutive No. 1 albums, suggesting that it would be impossible for her to sustain her career in three territories simultaneously.
 Her first Korean album in five years, Hurricane Venus, was released on August 5, 2010, and sold 55,776 units making it the 22nd best selling album in South Korea for 2010.
 She also represented South Korea and performed at the 7th Asia Song Festival, organized by Korea Foundation for International Culture Exchange, at the Seoul Olympic Stadium.

 BoA made her Hollywood movie debut in the dance film Make Your Move 3D, playing the character Aya opposite Derek Hough.
 Although production ended in 2011, the film was released in 2013.
 The movie received mixed reviews, with Inkoo Kang of the Los Angeles Times praising the choreography but stating that "[w]henever actor Derek Hough and BoA stop leaping and twirling, [it] is an underwritten mess."
-To celebrate the 10th anniversary of her Japanese debut, BoA released "Milestone," which ranked at No. 4 on the Oricon Weekly Music-DVD charts.
-She also held her 10th anniversary concert on December 10–11 at Tokyo International Forum.
+To celebrate the 10th anniversary of her Japanese debut, BoA released "Milestone", which ranked at No. 4 on the Oricon Weekly Music-DVD charts.
+She also held her 10th anniversary concert from December 10 to 11 at Tokyo International Forum.

 Following the concert, BoA shifted her activities to her native county, joining the judging panel on SBS's audition program K-pop Star as a representative of S.M.
 Entertainment, alongside Yang Hyun-suk from YG Entertainment and Park Jin-young from JYP Entertainment.
-BoA received praise for her ability as a judge with her insightful comments and discerning eyes, and also sang the theme song "One Dream."
+BoA received praise for her ability as a judge with her insightful comments and discerning eyes, and also sang the theme song "One Dream".
 For her seventh Korean album, Only One (July 2012), BoA wrote and composed its title track, while its dance steps choreographed by NappyTabs, who has previously worked with BoA in Cobu.
 Upon its release, "Only One" achieved an all-kill on several music charts.
-She followed this up with the second "The Shadow," was released August 18, 2012.
+She followed this up with the second "The Shadow", was released August 18, 2012.
 Additionally, she recorded the song "Lookin'" featuring The Quiett for Hyundai's 'Premium Younique Lifestyle' campaign.